ChrisCummins/pip-db/Documentation/Log.md

 Site security concerns:

-**Confidentiality**

-Any user system will require user-names and passwords to remain confidential.
+Confidentiality - Any user system will require user-names and passwords to remain confidential.

-**Integrity**

-Integrity of dataset is CRUCIAL.
+Integrity - Integrity of dataset is CRUCIAL.
 Any unwarranted modifications or loss of data would invalidate the whole project.

-**Accessibility**

-Data must be accessible at all times.
+Accessibility - Data must be accessible at all times.
 System downtime is unacceptable, and this means that updates to dataset must occur transparently to the user.
 This also includes making offline copies of the data for users.

-**Project Goal**

-A reasonable personal goal would be to get the basic search-able database online by the end of the year.
+Project Goal - A reasonable personal goal would be to get the basic search-able database online by the end of the year.
 This provides ample time for adding the "fun" stuff, such as visualisation, advanced searching techniques, extensive user testing, site design etc. etc.

 Have received dataset from Darren.
 Note that it is currently CONFIDENTIAL "in so far as you shouldn't pass it on to anyone else, or otherwise make it available to others".

-**Development Plan**
+Development Plan:

 1. Setup MySQL database and suitable tables.
 2. Create a web page to add entries to db and test.